aplanillo/HMHZ_mice_microbiome_JSDM/README.md

 Correlation co-occurrence networks for all known parasite genera.
 For Oxyurida, we do phylogenetic analysis as done for Eimeria in Ferreira et al. 2023.
 Merge ASVs that cluster together.

+### rscripts/
+- source_pkags.R
+This is the script that loads (and if neccesary installs) the R packages used in the project.